canonical/manual-tls-certificates-operator/README.md

 This charm is used to provide X.509 certificates in environments where certificates are obtained through a manual process.

-## Usage as a certificate authority
+## Usage for signing other charms certificates

 Deploy the charm and integrate it to a certificate requirer: